coderefinery/manuals/lesson-design.md

 teaching.
 You can see [their
 summary](http://teachtogether.tech/en/template/).
 The steps are:

-1. Brainstorm what you want to cover
+1. Brainstorm what you want to cover.
 2. Create or reuse learner personas - understand who you want to teach.
 What do they care about?
 Perhaps as important is what they don't care about: make sure that you don't go too in depth too